Victorbs18/Understanding-Convolutional-Neural-Networks/README.md

 This understanding can not only improve the design of future networks, but also increase confidence in their practical applications.

-Keywords: Xarxes Neuronals Convolucionals, paràmetres, CNN, activació, sigmoide, gaussiana, Simulated Annealing, VGG-16.
+Keywords: Convolutional Neural Networks, parameters, CNN, activation, sigmoid, gaussian, Simulated Annealing, VGG-16.